w-k-s/pimcore-docker-template-project/README.md

 This is a template project consisting of PimCore's `demo-ecommerce` project built to run in a docker container.
 The project can be used to go through the Pimcore tutorial found [here](https://pimcore.com/docs/6.x/Development_Documentation).

 ## To run this project

 ### Prerequisites:
-- Docker (with Container memory allocated to at least 8GB)
+- Docker (with Container memory allocated to at least 6GB)
 - Docker-Compose v3.7

 ### Steps

 **Note**: This configuration is WIP.
 It currently does **NOT** work.
-- Run the following command in Termal.
+- Run the following command in Terminal.
 The first time you run this command, it will take a **VERY** long time.

 ```sh
 docker-compose up